ShengHuaWu/learn-you-a-haskell-for-great-good/for-a-few-monads-more/for-a-few-monads-more.md

 ```Haskell
 ((((a ++ b) ++ c) ++ d) ++ e) ++ f
 ```
 This associates to the left instead of to the right.
-This is inefficient because every time it wants to add the right part to the left part, it has to construct the left part all the way from the beginning!
+This is inefficient because every time it wants to add the right part to the left part, it has to construct the left part all the way from the beginning.

+A difference list is similar to a list, only instead of being a normal list, it's a function that takes a list and prepends another list to it.
+The difference list equivalent of a list like `[1,2,3]` would be the function `\xs -> [1,2,3] ++ xs`.
+A normal empty list is `[]`, whereas an empty difference list is the function `\xs -> [] ++ xs`.

+### Reader